Selling Concert Tickets (1440 x 600 px)

 Read the Article

-If you made a profit from reselling concert or event tickets, you may be in for a taxing experience!
+If you make a profit from reselling concert or event tickets, you may be in for a taxing experience!
 Just like the ticket prices, the taxes associated with reselling tickets can add up quickly.
 Whether you’re a seasoned scalper or a rookie reseller, it’s important to understand the tax implications of your ticket-flipping transaction.

-If you are in the business of reselling ticketings and you have net earnings of $400 or more, then generally, you may owe self-employment tax.
+If you are in the business of reselling tickets and you have net earnings of $400 or more, then generally, you may owe self-employment tax.
 But, if this is a one-time transaction for you, then it’s unlikely you will prompt self-employment tax for these earnings.
 You should be aware that it could trigger a capital gain.
 But don’t worry about knowing these tax rules, TurboTax can help you determine how to report your earnings from reselling a ticket when filing your taxes.

 When it comes time to file your taxes and gather your tax documents, have the details of your sale handy.
 A 1099-K will likely include your gross total for the sale and may not include any fees you paid.
 Having receipts for those fees associated with the resell of your ticket will be helpful when filing your taxes — because you may be able to deduct those expenses from the total income you received, reducing the amount you are taxed on.